niolabs/docs/docs/getting_started/first_service.md

-# Your First n.io Service
+# Building Your First n.io Service

-After selecting your instance you will probably notice a blank canvas showing no services in there.
-Let's add a service to fix that.
-While it won't get too exciting quite yet, we'll start by building a very basic service to simulate and log signals.
+In the System designer, you start with an empty canvas full of possibilities, but there are no services yet.
+We will add a service to fix that.
+While it won't get too exciting quite yet, we can start by building a very basic service to simulate and log signals.

 By default, the projects logs go to standard out as well as to files in the `logs/` directory of your project folder.

+To add a block:

+1. Click "All" on the right side of the screen.
+If you have an empty instance, no blocks will be displayed.
+2. Click the Add Block icon which looks like a cloud with an arrow.
+3. To import the block, enter the Github clone URL of the block, and click "Accept."
+4. After uploading, the block type displays on the right side of the screen under its group.

 Start by clicking the "add new service" button and name your service "SimulateAndLog".